Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Sorting elements in array

-sort: arrange array elements in ascending order.
+Sort: arrange array elements in ascending order.
 Sort takes a call back function, we will see how we use sort with a call back function in the coming sections.

 ```js
 const webTechs = [